EightBitBanger/FrameEngineGamework/README.md

 ##  Building the project
 First, clone the repository with git.
 You can then use cmake to generate the project files of your choice.
+You have three build options in cmake.
+Each option will generate a project file which will compile the selected part of the framework.
+To use the framework you would want to select BUILD_APPLICATION_LIBRARY, however, modifying the core requires you to select BUILD_CORE_ENGINE.

 ```
 git clone https://github.com/RetroBytes32/FrameEngineGamework